rich1143/C-strings/README.md

 To simplify the process, I've provided you with [Java implementations of Quicksort and Mergesort](NicMcPhee.JavaImplementationsOfQuicksortAndMergesort) that you can use as models.
-Those implementations are [here on the wiki](NicMcPhee.JavaImplementationsOfQuicksortAndMergesort), and can also be found in `~mcphee/pub/CSci3401/SortingInJava`.
 I strongly recommend you take advantage of these both because it will help ensure that you focus on the C issues on these problems and because it'll make them easier to grade.
 (Having to figure out some crazy, unexpected